unifhy-org/unifhy/docs/_sources/contributors/development.rst.txt

 - `'climatologic'`: data required for each spatial element and for a given frequency within a climatology year.

-If not kind is specified, a dynamic kind is assumed.
+If no kind is specified, a dynamic kind is assumed.

 If the input is of climatologic kind, *frequency* must also be given and it can take one of the supported values described in :ref:`Tab.
 1<tab_frequencies>`